Prospective graduate students should contact Dr. Johnson.

 Current Graduate Students

-- Suzanne Simpson (M.S. candidate) --Ecology of non-native amphibians and reptiles in Florida.
+- Camila Rodriguez (M.S. candidate) --Ecology of introduced lizards in Florida.

 Alumni Graduate Students